Running a small business isn't easy. You have a lot to do. But, you still need a digital marketing strategy to survive today.

 - Add enough space between links and buttons that users don’t accidentally click the wrong thing

 - Test your site for loading speed with Google’s website testing tool

 - Test your site's performance and appearance on a variety of mobile devices and screen sizes, and make sure text and images are large enough and that your site loads quickly

 Bonus: A recent study found that 68 percent of emails were opened on mobile devices, so make sure every single email you send (even if it’s just a confirmation or a “thank you” email) looks good on mobile devices.

-4. Hire Someone to Handle Your Digital Marketing for You
+Be Smart Like Cisco and Hire Someone to Handle Your Digital Marketing for You

-Here’s what Google looks for in local businesses when determining whether or not your business should show up in a search:
+Here’s what Google looks for in local businesses when determining whether or not your business should show up in a local search:

-Prominence is how well-known you are.
-Think number of reviews and social media followers.
-And proximity simply refers to how close your business is to the searcher.
 But those aren't the only factors search engines take into account when ranking your business in local searches.

-And even the big brands hire someone to do it for them, whether that means bringing a person (or entire agency) in-house or outsourcing their digital marketing.
+And, optimizing for those three alone can make for a complicated local search marketing strategy.
+Even the big brands hire someone to do it for them, whether that means bringing a person (or entire agency) in-house or outsourcing their digital marketing.